Ahmad-b1995/alibaba/README.md

 - styles are loaded when their components are asked for
 - App is dockerized and is run using NginX
 - Two docker files are present: 1) for development 2) for production
+- theme change is saved in localStorage and is set on app startup

 The app can be viewed here: